robenkleene/design-references/blender/blender-troubleshooting.md

 ## Missing Camera

 If the camera isn't being displayed in the viewport, just a square when it's selected.
 Then overlays might have been toggled off, click the `Show Overlays` button at the top of the viewport.

+## Auto Keying

+If auto keying is on and key frames aren't updating, just update them manually by right-clicking and selecting `Replace Keyframes`.
+Auto keying will usually start working next time.